-- (a) The Director shall, to the extent feasible, engage in conciliation, including mediation or other alternative dispute resolution methods, with respect to the complaint. - (b) A conciliation agreement arising out of such conciliation shall be a written agreement between a respondent and the complainant and is subject to approval by the Director. - (c) A conciliation agreement may provide for binding arbitration of the dispute or another method of alternative dispute resolution.
+- (a) During the period beginning with the filing of a complaint and ending with the filing of a charge or dismissal by the Director, the Director shall, to the extent feasible, engage in conciliation, including mediation or other alternative dispute resolution methods, with respect to the complaint. - (b) A conciliation agreement arising out of such conciliation shall be a written agreement between a respondent and the complainant and is subject to approval by the Director. - (c) A conciliation agreement may provide for binding arbitration of the dispute or another method of alternative dispute resolution.
 Any such arbitration, or alternative dispute resolution, that results from a conciliation agreement may award appropriate relief, including monetary relief. - (d) A conciliation agreement will be made public unless all parties otherwise agree and the Director determines that disclosure is not required to further the purposes of this article. - (e) Nothing said or done in the course of conciliation may be made public or used as evidence in a subsequent proceeding under this article without the written consent of the persons concerned. - (f) Whenever the Director has reasonable cause to believe that a respondent has breached a conciliation agreement, the Director will refer the matter to the City Attorney with a recommendation that a civil action be filed under Section 26 of this article for the enforcement of such agreement.